joshsauder/PathFinder/README.md

 **A\*** - Like Dijkstra's in that it favors nodes close to the starting point, but also favors nodes close to the ending point (hueristic).
 Does not guarentee the shortest path.
 A [tie-breaker](http://theory.stanford.edu/~amitp/GameProgramming/Heuristics.html#breaking-ties) that prefers straight lines was included in order to prevent multiple nodes from having the same F values.

-**Bidirectional Dijkstra's** - The A* algorithm from both sides.
+**Bidirectional A\***- The A* algorithm from both sides.

-**Breadth First Search** - Traverses through a graph one level at a time until it finds the target node.
+**Breadth-First Search** - Traverses through a graph one level at a time until it finds the target node.
 Since there are no weights, this algorithm does guarentee the shortest path.

-**Depth First Search** - Traverses through a graph by going as deep as possible and then backtracking until it finds the target node.
+**Depth-First Search** - Traverses through a graph by going as deep as possible and then backtracking until it finds the target node.
 Does not guarentee the shortest path.

 ## Tech Stack